Blue0x API Documentation

 Creating Unsigned Transactions

-• If secretPhrase is supplied, a transaction is created, signed at the server, and broadcast by the server as usual.
+is supplied, a transaction is created, signed at the server, and broadcast by the server as usual. - If only a

-• unsignedTransactionBytes may be used instead of unsigned transactionJSON when there is no encrypted message.
-Messages to be encrypted require the secretPhrase for encryption and so cannot be included in unsignedTransactionBytes.
+when there is no encrypted message.
+Messages to be encrypted require thesecretPhrase

 Escrow Operations